Rajdeep1311/cloud-native-monitoring-app/README.md

 You can find all the required files to run the project in the GitHub repository and finally, you are ready to deploy your app.

-Use these commands to apply the pod, deployment and service files:
+Use these commands to apply the pod, deployment, and service files:
 ```sh
 kubectl apply -f <file name>
 ```